-- In a large saute pan add your ghee (or butter), diced green pepper, red pepper, garlic, and onion.
+In a large saute pan add your cooking fat of choice, diced green pepper, diced red pepper, garlic, and onion.
 Stir.
 Cook over medium high heat until vegetables are tender.
 This takes approximately 5-10 minutes.

-- In a large mixing bowl whisk the eggs thoroughly.
-Then add your ranch dressing, Frank's Red Hot Sauce, chipotle chile pepper, and salt.
+In a large mixing bowl whisk the eggs thoroughly.
+Then add your Easy Homemade Ranch Dressing, Frank's Red Hot Sauce, chipotle chile pepper, and salt.
 Stir until well mixed.

 Made this dish?
 I’d love to see it!
 Tag me on Instagram if you share it!